-My research, ‘Assessment Sustainable Livelihood’ is focused in assessing historiological trends in livelihood dynamics and diversification for residents in Goderich, a sub-urban rural community in the Western Area of Freetown, Sierra Leone.
+My research, ‘Assessment Sustainable Livelihood’, is aimed at assessing historiological trend in livelihood dynamics and diversification of residents in Goderich, a sub-urban rural community in the Western Area of Freetown, Sierra Leone.
 Goderich has a long history as an important fishing centre, which attracted specialist fisherfolk, transporters and traders from elsewhere in the country and beyond for decades.
-In addition to fishing, communities in Goderich have also been diversified by a range of livelihood activities, more so as a result of increasing population and its exposure to wide range of livelihood assets [Financial, Physical, Natural, Human and Social Capital].
-The expansion and need for diversified range of livelihood have also given rise to a range of associated risks and for which people are seen to be making ways in seeking ways of adapting themselves and some of these are also threatening the sustainability of the natural environment.
+In addition to fishing, communities in Goderich have also been diversified through a range of livelihood activities, more so as a result of increasing population and exposure to wide range of livelihood assets [Financial, Physical, Natural, Human and Social Capital].
+The expansion and need for diversified range of livelihoods have also given rise to a range of associated risks and for which people are seen to be making ways in finding alternative means of livelihood adaptation, which in some cases, can be threatening to the long-term sustainability of the natural environment.

-Data collection process of the research will consist of two stages; the first of this is a baseline study which will involve general questionnaire survey distributed to people in the different communities comprising Goderich.
-The second will involve panel data study, conducted over 12 months period [three monthly intervals] and this will track variability of livelihood dynamics amongst the same set of participants in Goderich.
-It is hoped that the outcome will contribute meaningfully to the exploration of a more sustainable means of livelihood opportunities for people in Goderich.
+Data collection process for the research is to incorporate triangulated approaches; the first of this, is a baseline Panel data study, involving distribution of questionnaires to residents in the different communities comprising Goderich.
+This will span over 12 months duration [three monthly intervals] by tracking variability of livelihood dynamics amongst the same set of participants in Goderich.
+The second, participant observation and group interviews, is to focus in areas perceived as being highly vulnerable to natural trends and shocks over the chosen period.
+It is hoped that the outcome will contribute meaningfully to the exploration of a more sustainable means of livelihood opportunities for the entire Goderich community.